-There is probably industrial debris sunk somewhere in the lake, but it seems unlikely it would affect those swimming from the beaches.
+There is probably industrial debris sunk somewhere in the lake, but it seems unlikely it would affect anyone who swam from the beaches.
 On a return visit later in August I explored further around the lake, and found that about half of the many beaches have old bricks on the water’s edge.
-But these can be easily seen and avoided in the clear water, or avoided by picking a different beach, and wearing swim shoes is always good advice.
-The temperature and depth will vary in any waters, and it is sensible to keep a close eye on children and non-swimmers, and for any lake swimmer to stay within reach of the shore in case they get cold and need to get out, and to be especially wary if there is powerboating in part of a lake.
+But these could be easily seen and avoided in the clear water, or avoided by picking a different beach, and wearing swim shoes is always good advice.
+The temperature and depth will vary in any waters, and it is sensible to always keep a close eye on children and non-swimmers near water.
+Standard advice is for any lake swimmer to stay within reach of the shore in case they get cold and need to get out, and to be especially wary if there is powerboating or sailing in part of a lake.

 So I was left unsure why “swimming in old clay pits is dangerous” – any more than anywhere else, that is.